 One of the most exciting things about watching a soccer game is when a player scores a goal.
-But a goalkeeper’s job is to stop a goal from being scored rather than being the one to score a goal.
+But a goalkeeper’s primary job for the team is to stop a goal from being scored rather than being the one to score a goal.

-Even though it’s possible and within the rules of the game for a goalkeeper to score, it’s not something you see very often in a game.
+Even though it’s possible and within the game’s rules for a goalkeeper to score, it’s not something you often see in a game.
 (Though it does feel very exciting when you do see it!)

-The goalkeeper has to be in a position to score
+The Goalkeeper Has to Be in a Position to Score

 As mentioned above, it is completely within the rules of the game for a goalkeeper to score a goal.
 All it takes for any player to score is to be in the right place at the right time!